RohanDoshi2018/visualsearch/readme.md

 2. Launch the flask server using the bash command: python server.py
 3. Open the app by navigating to http://127.0.0.1:5000/ on a web-browser (e.g. Google Chrome)

+#### Technical Discussion
+When choosing a vector similarity metrics, I  experimentally found that euclidian distance worked better than cosine similarity, which may be attributed to the high dimensionality of the data.
+Also, if I had more time, I would have explored other methods for generating image feature vectors other than Inception-v3:

+1. I could have trained an auto-encoders on a large corpus of car images.
+2. I could have used histograms to track colour, shape, texture, luminosity, complexity, objects and regions.

-#### Design Decisions
+#### Architecture Decisions
-I implement the Python backend using the Flask-framework in order to easily interface with the Python API for TensorFlow, Google's machine learning library.
-For the production deployment of the app, I've cached all the image feature vectors in a JSON object to prevent the need to generate the TensorFlow graph and input all the images each time the home page loads (~10 second process).
-I've decided to implement the pairwise euclidian distance calculations on the client-side as opposed to the server-side in order to eliminate the transmission time of HTTP request between the client and server; there are only twenty samples, so the client can handle this level of computation.
-In terms of my choice of vector similarity metrics for feature vectors, I have experimentally found that euclidian distance works better than cosine similarity, which may be attributed to the high dimensionality of the vectors.
+I implemented the Python backend using the Flask-framework in order to easily interface with the Python API for TensorFlow, Google's machine learning library.
+For the production deployment of the app, I've cached all the image feature vectors in a JSON object to eliminate the need to generate the TensorFlow graph and input all the images each time the home page loads (~10 second process).
+I decided to implement the pairwise euclidian distance calculations on the client-side as opposed to the server-side in order to eliminate the transmission time of HTTP request between the client and server; there are only twenty images, so the client can handle the computations.

 #### Credit
 1. TensorFlow's Image Classification Tutorial (https://www.tensorflow.org/tutorials/image_recognition/)